Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
-- Better product get all (https://stackoverflow.com/questions/49279952/how-to-join-arrays-with-mysql-from-3-tables-of-many-to-many-relationship)
-- Faire logo dans illustrator (re-export)
-- Ajouter pagination
-- [Shop] Add a visual for sizes filter
+- Nullable checkbox for each filter (so you can deactivate the filter)
+- [Shop] Reset btn doesnt work
+- Combine images/colors/sizes into array
+- [Shop] Filter size do not return just 10.5, but 10 too
 - Offset product (Product.class)
 - [Shop] sql query should only return the first 50
 - [Account] show input in value information already in bd
+- [Index] Suggestion de soulier
 - [Register] if 16 yo or less, cannot signup
 - [Connection] On login, update date to now in db
 - Show successfull alert when good thing (inscription successfull, changed information successfully)
+- Ajouter pagination
 - Add Phone number bd...
 - Add admin in db to add products
 - Remove sub directory in url and not show index page